 The Auto Lock for Word and Excel feature automatically prompts users to lock Word and Excel files when they are opened from a Team Share.
 This feature is only available when working from the desktop client on a computer or laptop.
 Administrators can turn this feature on or off in the Shares tab of the administrative web portal.

 The Backup feature allows users to back up folders and files on their local machines.
 These backups are stored in the cloud and can be restored to any registered Windows or Mac machine as necessary.
 Depending on policy settings, end users and administrators can create and restore backups.
-Please note that Anchor backups are designed to back up and restore important personal files, including Microsoft Office content, pictures, PDFs, and so forth.
+Please note that X360Sync backups are designed to back up and restore important personal files, including Microsoft Office content, pictures, PDFs, and so forth.
 The Backups feature is not designed to back up or restore entire operating systems or applications.

-Anchor's bandwidth throttling feature allows administrators to configure the maximum number of Kilobytes (KB) that can be transferred (uploaded or downloaded) per second.
+X360Sync's bandwidth throttling feature allows administrators to configure the maximum number of Kilobytes (KB) that can be transferred (uploaded or downloaded) per second.
 This feature lets administrators conserve resources used by one machine, or one organization, in order to allow other machines to transfer data more efficiently when the server or desktop client location has limited bandwidth.
 Additionally, end users can configure their own band- width settings through their desktop client preferences on their local machines.

 Branding allows administrators to set an organization’s look and feel.
 For example, administrators can configure an organization to take on a custom: logo, icon, mobile splash screen, company name, company URL, program name, folder name, and terms of service.
 These branding settings will affect the look of the web portal, mobile apps, and the desktop client (on both Windows and Mac machines).
-In addition to these branding options, private cloud administrators can apply a custom Cascading Style Sheet (CSS file) to override the default Anchor CSS file.
+In addition to these branding options, private cloud administrators can apply a custom Cascading Style Sheet (CSS file) to override the default X360Sync CSS file.
 This option allows administrators to control branding at a granular level, and fully customize the user experience for end users.
 Finally, a partner can submit a request to fully brand a mobile application.
 This branding service is provided at an additional cost.

 Collaborative Web Editor